Question: What does Dushi mean?

 I took almost 100 photos as the rainbow lights changed shape to let the boat through!
 With every inch the bridge moved, a different building appeared from my vantage point.
 Silhouettes of happy people bounced along, momentarily trapped in the hovering rainbow in the middle of the water, laughing all the while.

 Curaçao is one of the sweetest places I’ve ever voyaged, and if you’re feeling stressed, gazing at photos of the island — or even visiting in person! — can soothe like a caress.
-Curaçao sits outside the hurricane belt, so don’t discard ideas of travel there because of recent storms.
+Curaçao, and all the ABC Islands in fact, sit outside the hurricane belt, so don’t discard ideas of travel there because of recent storms.
 In fact, the island is using its protected geography to assist its neighbors affected by the hurricanes, meaning that bringing business to Curaçao can support the whole region.